tsimeunovic/OffscreenPlaceholder/README.md

 ## How do I configure it?
 There is value object `offscreenPlaceholderConfiguration` registered that holds configuration options.
 You can include it in any service/controller and change parameters as you like
 - **scrollRoot** is DOM element that we track scrolling for.
-By default its body
+By default its document element
 - **topOffset** size in px above window where content should appear/disappear.
 Default is 100
 - **bottomOffset** size in px below window where content should appear/disappear.
 Default is 200
 - **minimumItemsThreshold** specify how much elements must be registered to activate feature.
 Default is 10
 - **measureElementTimeoutMs** specify how long timeout is set (in ms) between adding element to DOM and measuring its dimensions.
 Some more complicated elements might require more time to properly render.
 Default is 1
 - **scrollEndRenderTimeoutMs** specify time in ms between scroll end and recalculation with rendering starts.
 Default is 0, which means immediately
+- **usePerItemPlaceholder** specify if single large placeholder should be used or multiple per-item placeholders are created.
+Default is false
+- **placeholderContentTemplate** specify content for every created placeholder.
+Default is null, that creates empty placeholder